AJFrio/Reciever-Control/README.md

 ## Receiver Control

-This application detects a raised, open hand with MediaPipe and drives an L9110S H-bridge from a Raspberry Pi to spin a single DC motor.
+This application detects a raised, open hand with MediaPipe and drives an L9110S H-bridge from a Raspberry Pi to control a stepper motor.
 The motor direction follows the detected hand tilt:

-- Left tilt → forward (by default)
+- Left tilt → clockwise rotation (by default)
-- Right tilt → reverse
+- Right tilt → counterclockwise rotation
 - Vertical (within `45°`) → motor stops
 - **Face or hand not detected** → motor stops immediately